The Complete Setup Guide for the Sony a1

 Focus Area Color

-Another setting with adjusting right away would be to change the color of the adjustable focus areas within the Sony a1 mirrorless camera.
-By default, this is set to “white” which can be pretty difficult to see in some situations.
+Another setting to adjust would be to change the color of the adjustable focus areas within the Sony a1 mirrorless camera.
+By default, this is set to “white” which can be pretty tricky to see in some situations.
 I prefer the “red” option, making it much more visible when you are out in the field.

 This setting can be found in the “Focus” menu tab under “2: Focus Area” in the “Focus Area Color” setting.